About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 The research proposal should be an outline of the research plans, written in English.
-The overall page count should include any bibliography.
+The overall word count should include any bibliography.

 This will be assessed for: